-The Department's QA and CQI system is centrally administered and operating in all jurisdictions of the state.
+The Department's QA and CQI system is centrally administered and operates in all jurisdictions of the state.
 The Department's CQI functions are administered by the Office of Quality Improvement, described above.
 As stated above, the Practice Improvement Unit performs essential CQI functions, including qualitative case reviews.
 Cases are reviewed from almost every region monthly, according to a schedule that ensures cases are reviewed from each field unit annually.
-In 2016, the Practice Improvement Unit reviewed 163 initial assessment and 264 in-home service or out-of-home care cases.
-The Practice Improvement Unit began conducting qualitative reviews of the work completed at the Hotline during SFY 2017.
-In SFY 2017, approximately 190 communications received at the Hotline were reviewed using this new review process.
+In 2017, the Practice Improvement Unit reviewed 177 initial assessment, 264 in-home service or out-of-home care cases, and 432 Hotline communications.